 The International Intellectual Property Crime Investigators College (IIPCIC) is a fully interactive online training facility for law enforcement, regulatory authorities and private sector investigators in intellectual property (IP) crimes.
 It is delivered in partnership with Underwriters Laboratories, Inc.

-Since its creation in 2010, IIPCIC has continually developed and expanded its training modules, reaching out to an increasingly diverse audience, and capitalizing on innovations in technology.
-Visit our anniversary page to learn more about what we have achieved in the last 10 years!
+Created in 2010, IIPCIC has continually developed and expanded its training modules, reaching out to an increasingly diverse audience, and capitalizing on innovations in technology.
+Visit the IIPCIC website to see our timeline of achievements 2010-2020.

 IIPCIC works to: